Do You Have a Controlling Personality?

 If you suspect you have controlling tendencies, here are some tips to consider.

-Watch out for making demands or threats.
+Watch out for whether you're making demands or threats.
 Explore the situation without blame.
 Take responsibility for your feelings.

 Spend time exploring the source of your anxiety without acting on it or projecting it on others.
-Most likely it springs from your history, particularly trauma related to intimacy or emotional neglect.
+Most likely, it springs from your history, particularly any trauma related to intimacy or emotional neglect.

-Strive to identify what triggers the wish to control others.
-Contain the impulse, soothe your anxiety and you’ll find that your relationships will improve dramatically.
+Strive to identify what triggers your wish to control others.
+Contain the impulse, soothe your anxiety, and you’ll find that your relationships will improve dramatically.

-For articles, videos, & workshop info visit www.seangrover.com
+For articles, videos, and workshop info, visit seangrover.com